 Who's At Risk?

-Moles may occur in people of all races and ages, but they most commonly appear between the ages of 10 and 30.
-Lighter-skinned people are more likely to develop moles.
+Moles may occur in people of any age, race / ethnicity, and sex, but they most commonly appear between the ages of 10 and 30 years.
+Individuals with lighter skin colors are more likely to develop moles.

 Signs & Symptoms